 \subsection{The reduced Einstein-Vlasov operator}

-The main result of this section is Theorem~\ref{T:VLASOVREDUCED}, which states in a precise manner that the operator $\mathcal L_\kappa$ is bounded from below and above by a simpler and purely macroscopic Schr\"odinger-type operator.
+The main result of this section is Theorem~\ref{T:VLASOVREDUCED}, which states in a precise manner that the operator $\mathcal L_\kappa$ is bounded from below and above by a simpler, Schr\"odinger-type operator.
+Note that this operator acts only on functions that depend on the spatial variable $r$ and we therefore refer to it as a macroscopic operator.
 In Section~\ref{SS:PROOFOFTHEOREM1} we shall use this to obtain refined spectral information about the operator $\mathcal L_\kappa$.

 An attempt to derive such a reduced operator was made by Ipser in~\cite{IP1969}, yet the operator derived there bounds the operator $\mathcal L_\kappa$ from below only under an additional assumption on the steady state, which appears to be hard to verify.
 Our approach is new and the key ingredient is the use of the modified potential $\bar\mu$ introduced in \eqref{E:MUBARDEFNEW}.